darrengoulden/vsc-pexiplogs-extension/README.md

 Install the extension

-1. Select View > Extensions
+1. Using the Install from VSIX command in the Extensions view command dropdown
-2. Select the three dots on top of the Extensions menu > Install from VSIX...
+2. or the `Extensions: Install from VSIX` command in the Command Palette (⇧⌘P or Ctrl+Shift+P), point to the .vsix file.

 ## Config adjustments